 - Mirrors reveal that Sweet Synn, a supervillain from the Global Guardians PBEM Universe is actually a demonic succubus, regardless of the form she's currently wearing (and she usually looks like whatever you find most attractive in a woman).

-- Aladdin: Al has to find a mirror like this in a room full of magic mirrors which all show something different.
+- Aladdin: The Series: Al has to find a mirror like this in a room full of magic mirrors which all show something different.
 He finds it when he notices that his reflection is wearing his "street rat" clothes instead of the princely robes he has on.
 Then Iago sets off the trap because he thinks the mirror which depicts himself covered in jewelery must be the one.